Andover-Robotics/ays-python-curriculum/.guides/content/If-Else-Statement-Practice-4f2b.md

 ----------

 ## Odd or Even
 Very often while programming, you will need to determine if a number is odd or even.
 We will now guide you through a common way of doing it.

 |||challenge
 ## Try this:
-You can use the if else statement with the modulo operator to determine if a number is odd or even.
+Set `num` to some integer.
+Use the if and else statements with the modulo operator to determine if `num` is odd or even.

+**Some Tips:**
-* Modulo returns the remainder after division is performed
+* Modulo returns the remainder after division (`8 % 3 == 2` is True)
 * Calculate the modulo (`%`) of any number and 2
-* If the modulo is 0, then the number is even
+* If the modulo is 0, then the number is even (`8 % 2 == 0` is True, so 8 is even)

 ## What happens if you:
 * Change `num` to `3`?